 So, If you happen to encounter a fight between them both, try to separate them.
 And if that does not seem to work, try obedience commanding or maybe some loud noise to frighten them.

-They might fight over the simplest things like toys, food, to get attention, in the presence of strangers and overly excited after seeing you.
+They might fight over the simplest things like toys, food, to get attention, in the presence of strangers, and be overly excited after seeing you.
 Overwhelming leads to aggression and triggers a fight.

 In my opinion, I think that shelties eventually get along with other dogs.
 Be it with the same breed or a different matching breed.
 There might be few clashes occasionally, but overall with their peaceful, lively, trainable nature, their intelligence and delightful temperament, and also with the help from their owners, they will just do fine.